wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     <a name="Flow_Secrets"></a>

 1. Web services front-end software communicating with users on internet <strong>browsers</strong) (such as Safari, Google Chrome, and Microsoft Edge) need SSL/TLS certificates to encrypt communications.
-Those certificates are generated and obtained from the <a target="_blank" href="https://aws.amazon.com/certificate-manager/"><strong>AWS Certificate Manager</strong></a>.
+Those certificates are generated and obtained from the <a target="_blank" href="https://aws.amazon.com/certificate-manager/">AWS <strong>Certificate Manager</strong></a> (service prefix: <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/list_awscertificatemanager.html">acm</a>).

     PROTIP: That is not the AWS Certificate Manager Private Certificate Authority (ACM PCA). [<a target="_blank" href="https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acmpca_certificate">Terraform</a>]